 - Sales, marketing and PR agencies

 - Farming organisations

 - Conservation bodies

 Graduates can apply to postgraduate programmes in colleges and universities in Ireland and elsewhere.

-- Year two is based at our GMIT Mountbellew campus (three days per week) and at GMIT Galway campus (Dublin road) two days per week.
+- Year two is based at our GMIT Mountbellew campus (three days per week) and at our Galway campus (Dublin road) two days per week.

-- There is a three-month industry work placement period in year two in an agri business.
+- Students must do a three-month industry work placement in year two working in an agri business.

-- Students reside in Mountbellew for the first two years.
+- Students reside at Mountbellew for the first two years.

-- Year three is spent at the GMIT Galway campus.
+- Years three and four are spent at the GMIT Galway campus.